Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Introduction and main results

 \subsubsection{The degenerate reflected Brownian, assumptions.}

 We consider a degenerate Brownian motion $(Z_t)_{t\geq0}$ in a quadrant, with oblique reflection at the boundaries.
-By degenerate we mean that the covariance matrix is of rank $1$.
+By \textit{degenerate} we mean that the covariance matrix is of rank $1$.
 This obliquely reflected process was studied in \cite{ichiba2021} and its rigorous definition is provided in Section \ref{sec:2}.
-The parameters of the degenerate reflected Brownian motion are denoted by
+The parameters of the degenerate reflected Brownian motion are given by:

-where $\Sigma$ is the degenerate covariance matrix ($\det(\Sigma) = 0$), $\mu$ is the drift and columns of $R$ represent reflection vectors from the axes.
-The direction $v = (v_1, v_2)^T = ({\sigma_1}, -{\sigma_2})$ is then antidiagonal, i.e. $v_1v_2 < 0$ (see Figure~\ref{rebonds}).
-When the process does not touch the edges, it acts like a one-dimensional Brownian motion along the direction $v$ (plus the drift).
+where $\Sigma$ is the degenerate covariance matrix ($\det(\Sigma) = 0$), $\mu$ is the drift and columns of $R$ represent the reflection directions from the axes.
+The direction $v = (v_1, v_2)^T = ({\sigma_1}, -{\sigma_2})$ is antidiagonal, i.e. $v_1v_2 < 0$ (see Figure~\ref{rebonds}).
+When the process does not hit the boundaries, it behaves like a one-dimensional Brownian motion along the direction $v$ (plus the drift).
 Our main assumptions in this article are as follows:

 Assumption~\eqref{drift} ensures that the process is transient, whereas~\eqref{vectors} specifies that the reflection vectors $R_1 = (1, r_{1})^T$ (on $\{x = 0\}$) and $R_2 = (1, r_{2})^T$ (on $\{y = 0\}$) point outward from the direction $v$ of the Brownian motion (see Figure~\ref{rebonds}).